Eliastik/page-shadow/ROADMAP.md

 * [x] Bug with www.pccomponentes.fr website resetting body classes before mutation observer is started
 * [x] Multiple download of filter updates occuring at the same time in Manifestv2 version
 * [x] Qwen website not detected as dark themed website: https://qwen.ai/home (the HTML/BODY element is transparent, a full width/height div is dark)
+* [ ] Bug on some websites with Invert entire page/contrast: some element are not taken into account (due to hover effect etc.)

 #### Common